uriel0byte/Cybersecurity-Writeups/Incident-Response/Win11-Filesystem-Recovery-0xc0000102.md

 Before addressing software corruption, physical hardware stability had to be verified to prevent immediate re-corruption of repaired files.
 1. Powered down the system and disconnected the main power supply.
 2. Conducted a physical inspection of motherboard components, identifying an active DRAM debug LED.
-3. Reseated the physical RAM modules (DIMMs) in their respective slots to ensure proper contact and eliminate bridging errors.
+3. Extracted the physical RAM modules (DIMMs).
+Utilized a rubber friction eraser to manually clean the gold contact pins.
+This mitigates microscopic galvanic oxidation and carbon build-up that causes bridging errors or memory read/write faults.
+Reseated the DIMMs to ensure strict seating tolerances.
 4. Rebooted the system to verify the DRAM LED cleared, confirming successful POST.

 ### Phase 2: Local Boot Configuration Repair